Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Introduction

+This is probably the simplest possible model for the tachocline.
+The shallow-water MHD (SMHD) equations \cite{gilman2000,schecter2001} comprise one example of a more complex model, which can be obtained by relaxing the restriction to two dimensions, instead allowing slow variation along the $\hat{z}$ direction and including gravitational effects.
+Despite its simplicity, the beta-plane model exhibits a variety of interesting phenomena, including turbulence generated by the interaction of multiple modes, a transport bifurcation, and the advection of an active scalar; it is arguably of interest in its own right as a toy model for studying these phenomena and their interplay.

+While introduced as a model of the tachocline, we note a second application of the beta-plane MHD system is to magnetically confined fusion, where, after minor modifications (that is, restoring a finite ion gyromagnetic scale $\rho_s$ to the vorticity equation), we recover a version of the Charney-Hasegawa-Mima equation \cite{charney,hm77} coupling drift waves with magnetic fluctuations.
+There, the analog of the Rossby number is the mean pressure gradient.
+The strong toroidal field approximately confines the plasma to motion in the perpendicular plane, and drift-wave turbulence generated by the pressure gradient instability interacts with magnetic turbulence.
+This interaction is of intense interest due to the fact resonant magnetic perturbations, a technique used to stabilize transport at the edge, can weaken or destroy the confinement-enhancing shear flow which is generated by the turbulence --- see, for example, \cite{kriete2020}.

-This model, introduced by Tobias \emph{et al.}\ (2007) \cite{tobias2007} and Diamond \emph{et al.}\ (2007) \cite{diamond2007}, constitutes a major simplification of the physics of the tachocline, but it nevertheless features a quite rich range of dynamics and is fundamentally interesting in its own right.
+There has been substantial previous research on the beta-plane MHD model.
+Introduced by Tobias \emph{et al.}\ (2007) \cite{tobias2007} and Diamond \emph{et al.}\ (2007) \cite{diamond2007}, it constitutes a major simplification of the physics of the tachocline, but nevertheless features rich dynamics.
 Tobias \emph{et al.}\ studied the effect of a weak mean magnetic field aligned with the shear, so that $ A \to \tilde A + b_0 y$, and showed numerically that, when the resistivity becomes sufficiently large (or the mean field becomes sufficiently weak), the system undergoes a transition from Alfv\'enic turbulence with a forward cascade to Rossby-like turbulence exhibiting an inverse cascade to large scales.
 The inverse cascade is accompanied by zonal flow formation.